Kumkum Bhagya’s Shabbir Ahluwalia Celebrates Birthday With Team & Family; Sriti & Kanchi Wish Him!

 Take a look at the pictures of Shabbir's birthday celebration.

-Shabbir Celebrates His Birthday With Kumkum Bhagya Team
+Shabbir Celebrates Birthday With Kumkum Bhagya Team

-Team Shabira shared a collage from Shabbir's birthday celebration from the set.
+Team Shabira (instagram.com/teamshabira/?hl=en)shared a collage from Shabbir's birthday celebration from the set.
 The actor was seen cutting the cake and feeding it to his co-actors - Sriti Jha, Vin Rana and others.

 Birthday Boy

 The birthday boy is out with his family - Kanchi and their two kids - Azai and Ivarr.
 He shared a glimpse of a posh hotel, where he is celebrating his special day.
-Also, Kanchi shared picture of Shabbir and captioned, "The boy of dreams #HAPPYBIRTHDAYMYLOVE." - (sic)
+Also, Kanchi shared a picture of Shabbir and captioned it, "The boy of dreams #HAPPYBIRTHDAYMYLOVE." - (sic)

 Kanchi Kaul Wishes Shabbir